Alfred Packer: Discovery of the bodies

+Theories

 The generally accepted theory at the time was that Packer had attached himself to the party under highly overstated qualifications of being a mountain guide familiar with the area in order to accompany the men to Breckenridge, and had at best led his party to miserable deaths due to gross incompetence.
 This was enough of a crime in itself as far as the local population was concerned.
 However, an ultimately more popular theory was that he had set out with his party of five men from Ouray's camp, with a premeditated plan to lead them into the wilderness where he would kill and rob them.
-Nutter and Loutsenhizer made it a personal mission to discredit Packer's alleged qualifications for being a guide, let alone a mountain guide, pointed out all of his character flaws that they had come to know, and stressed his numerous different stories and inconsistencies.
+Nutter and Loutsenhizer made it a personal mission to discredit Packer's alleged qualifications for being a guide — let alone a mountain guide — and pointed out all of his character flaws that they had come to know, stressing his numerous different stories and inconsistencies.
 Local papers picked up the story and the incident received constant coverage, with highly sensational headlines, many negative comments regarding Packer's character, and highly imagined theories that grabbed both national and international attention.
-Regardless as to how it may have happened, nearly the entire population of Saguache, and soon nearly the entire country and beyond, found that Packer's culpability for his party's deaths was beyond doubt.
+Regardless as to how it may have happened, nearly the entire population of Saguache — and soon nearly the entire country and beyond — found that Packer's culpability for his party's deaths was beyond doubt.

 The cannibalism aspect of his charges, although shocking, was not necessarily the foremost issue of his guilt.
 People at that time were well-acquainted with the story of the ill-fated Donner Party, who had resorted to cannibalism during the winter of 1846–1847, and were understanding to a degree of the dire need to eat in the unforgiving wilderness.
-Additionally cannibalism was not, then or now, illegal per se in the United States unless one committed murder in order to obtain the flesh to be consumed.
+Additionally cannibalism was and is not illegal per se in the United States, unless one commits murder in order to obtain the flesh to be consumed.
 Even in such a case, the accused would be charged with murder, with the cannibalism itself being charged as the desecration and/or abuse of a corpse.
 Packer would claim for the remainder of his life that he had been unjustly vilified and convicted for engaging in cannibalism rather than for cold-blooded murder, which he continued to deny ever having committed.
-In the end, it came down to the question: Did five men die due to incompetence or greed?
+In the end, it came down to the question: did the five men die due to incompetence, or greed?